Vision and Mission

 Participation in the evaluation of one's personal practice utilizing scientific evidence, practice guidelines and standards as metrics, and self-assessment programs in order to optimize patient care through lifelong learning.

 Communicate effectively with patients, colleagues, referring physicians and other members of the health care team concerning informed consent, safety issues, and the indications for and the benefits, risks, and side effects of radiation, as well as the integration with other treatment modalities and the proper work-up and follow-up of patients.
 Communicate effectively with all members of the health care team regarding specific patient management issues.

 - Professionalism (P)

 Commit to high standards of professional conduct, demonstrating altruism, compassion, honesty and integrity.
 Follow principles of ethics and confidentiality and consider religious, ethnic, gender, educational and other differences in interacting with patients and other members of the health care team.

 Understand how the components of the local and national healthcare system function interdependently and how changes to improve the system involve group and individual efforts.
 Optimize coordination of patient care both within one's own practice and within the healthcare system.
 Consult with other healthcare professionals and educate healthcare consumers regarding the most appropriate utilization of radiation oncology resources.

 The KU residency training program is structured to create a collaborative and engaging environment for trainees.

 During the PGY4 year, residents are guaranteed a minimum of 6 months for a continuous research block as long as they are in good standing.
 Residents are encouraged to work on research throughout their residency so they are able to make the most of their research block.
-For very motivated residents with a well thought out research plan, additional elective research time may be allotted.
-Click here for a view of the current resident schedule.
-Individuals interested in obtaining a masters degree in public health or a master of science in clinical research are encouraged to speak to the program director early during training.
+For very motivated residents with a well-thought-out research plan, additional elective research time may be allotted.
+View the current resident schedule (PDF).
+Individuals interested in obtaining a master's degree in public health or a master of science in clinical research are encouraged to speak to the program director early during training.